top of page

 Attendance/Absences

-Absence and lateness disrupt progress and learning, and this could lead to the learner and others in the group failing to achieve their learning objectives.
+Absence and lateness disrupts progress and learning, this could lead to the learner and others in the group failing to achieve their learning objectives.

-If a learner is unable to attend their session they must phone/make contact with a staff member before 9:00 a.m. and if on a work placement, the learner must inform the work placement supervisor by 9:00 a.m.
+If a learner is unable to attend their session due to sickness etc they must phone/make contact with a staff member before 9.00am, if you are on a work placement the learner must inform the work placement supervisor by 9.00am.

 Learners must communicate absences to CTS Training each day that they are absent.
 This must be recorded accurately in CTS Training’s database.